If you want to teach in China, you must have a TEFL certificate. And to get a certificate, you need to complete a TEFL course.

 So although there is no legal requirement to have a TEFL certficate to teach in China, you would be hard-pressed finding a reputable school that doesn't demand one.

-The reality is most reputable schools require you to have TEFL certification (unless you have an education degree).
+All the schools we work with require you to be TEFL certified (unless you have a teaching or education degree).

 How do I get a free TEFL course?